 - I no longer turn others’ anger in on myself or make it my problem.
 (I find that other people’s anger still scares me to some extent!)

-- I am able to gently say no to sex and do not withhold affection to punish Max or myself.
+- I am able to gently say no to sex and do not withhold affection to punish my significant other or myself.

 - I am more in touch with my own feelings and (eventually) recognize the codependent patterns within myself.